VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 > command processor and this principle presents a very suitable
 > foundation for event sourcing, eventual-consistency state
 > replication/fan-out and, thus, high-scale read access.
 In simple
-> terms: You don’t service queries via the same module of a service
+> terms: You don't service queries via the same module of a service
 > that you process commands through.
 In REST terminology: GET requests
 > wire up to a different thing from what PUT/POST/DELETE requests wire
 > up to.